 The push rod length must be set to exactly 26.3 mm.
 Any other length will reduce brake performance.

-Place the SwingLink onto a 2 mm hex wrench then insert the pushrod into the coupler sleeve.
+9 Use a 2 mm hex wrench to remove the SwingLink from the SRAM Lever Internals Assembly Tool and place the pushrod into the coupler sleeve.